-Jennifer Marchman, the Team Administrator, takes care of most of the paperwork of the Howdy Bots, coordinating with FIRST headquarters and ensuring backend administrative tasks are covered.
+Jennifer Marchman, the Team Administrator, takes care of most of the back-end paperwork of the Howdy Bots, including grant writing, coordinating with FIRST headquarters and ensuring administrative tasks are covered.
+She also likes to help with scouting during competitions!